ValeryAndreevichPushkarev/PositionalEncoding/README.md

 ### TODO:
 Add signed versions of commands (replace add\sub with one command. add, mul, div for 4 bit numbers).

+Check other schematics to merge N-1 signals like OR (usage of pulldown resistors and so).

 Add Floating point versions of commands (first n-th significant bits, exponentional part) or make separate module.

 Add modules to convert from/into positional encoding.